 One option that is already popular throughout Europe and is becoming quite popular in the United States…

 is the ductless air conditioner.
-Ductless systems are being used as an energy efficient, supplemental air conditioning unit for homes that already have central AC systems.
+Ductless systems are being used as an energy-efficient, supplemental air conditioning units for homes that already have central AC systems.
 However, they are a fantastic option for homes that do not have an air conditioning system or a system of ducts.

 Before getting into more detail about ductless air conditioning systems, you might wonder why homeowners are not choosing the option to install ducts in their homes.
 While this is an option that homeowners do have, there is a lot more to it than what you might realize.
 Installing a ductwork system is very expensive and it takes a lot of time.